 Start small, move slowly.

 The Joshua School began serving children with developmental disabilities in October of 2005, and rapidly grew into one of the most outstanding autism spectrum disorder treatment facilities in the country.
 The preschool program at The Joshua School, Joshua Early Intervention, began to thrive and in 2011 this program expanded to serve children of all abilities.
 This was the beginning of Joshua Academy.
-Joshua Early Intervention and Joshua Academy are currently located in Englewood, CO but are soon moving into the new Joshua Early Childhood Center in Centennial in April 2016!
+Joshua Early Intervention and Joshua Academy are currently located in Cenntennial since April 2016, as the new Joshua Early Childhood Center!

 We are thrilled to continue to expand upon that original vision that was created by our founders in 2002!